openfaas/faas/ADOPTERS.md

 * [Klar MX](https://klar.mx) - "Cuenta con Klar" - Klar provides access to credit cards in Mexico for those who have issues with credit history.

+* [Kubiya.ai](https://kubiya.ai) - ChatGPT-like DevOps Virtual Assistant that runs OpenFaaS functions for custom infrastructure automation and management.

 * [LivePerson](https://www.liveperson.com/) - LivePerson extended their chat platform by allowing customers to write functions to execute in client chat flows.
 See [KubeCon video](https://www.youtube.com/watch?v=bt06Z28uzPA)

+* [Live Time Value (LTV) Co.](https://www.ltvco.com) - "Data is at the heart of what we do" - the data-science team at LTV use OpenFaaS to provide a scalable and cost-effective way to run their models in production.

 * [metaspan](https://metaspan.com) - "End-to-end blockchain solutions". metaspan ported all api endpoints from monolith express.js/sails.js to openfaas micro-functions.